-Caution: Ensure that the cause of the emergency is fully investigated and remedied before an emergency stop Reset, and generator set Start are attempted.
+Caution: Ensure that the cause of the emergency is fully investigated and remedied 1.10 before an emergency stop Reset, and generator set Start are attempted.

-On enclosed sets an external Emergency Stop button is situated in close proximity to the control panel viewing window.
-For open sets it is recommended that an additional Emergency Stop button is situated in close proximity to the plant room exit.
+Note: An external Emergency Stop button is situated in close proximity to the control panel viewing window.